lightly-ai/Lightly_LabelStudio_AL/README.md

 * `full_train.json`: JSON file that records paths to all files in `train_set`.
 * `val.json`: JSON file that records paths and labels of all files in `val_set`.

+These will be used in the following steps.

 #### 1.2 Upload training samples to cloud storage
 In this tutorial, samples are stored in the cloud, and Lightly Worker will read the samples from the cloud datasource.
 For details, please refer to [Set Up Your First Dataset](https://docs.lightly.ai/docs/set-up-your-first-dataset).
 Here we use Amazon S3 as an example.